IMS-Bio2Core-Facility/polya_liftover/README.md

 converted to more recent builds with [Liftover][liftover], and referenced/counted with [Cellranger][cr].

+## On Reproducibility

+Reproducible results are the cornerstone of the scientific process.
+By running the pipeline with `snakemake` in a `singularity`/`docker` image using `conda` environments, we can pin all software versions, maximising reproducibility.

+We also strive to make this pipeline as FAIR/O compliant as possible.
+In addition to the usual availability on Github, it is available at both the [Snakemake Workflow Catalogue][sm_wc] and [WorkflowHub][wh].

 ## Future work

 - [ ] Improve species and build handling.
 See [#2][i2]